MMosley502/LEGUP/Implementing-the-Puzzle-Editor-Functionality-for-a-Puzzle.md

 NURI-PLAC-0001 : BlackTile
 ```

+Note that each puzzle must have a `UnknownTile.java` class, which allows users to clear cells on the board in the puzzle editor.
+For an example, see `src/main/java.edu/rpi/legup/puzzle/nurikabe/elements/UnknownTile.java`.

 ## Initializing an Empty Puzzle From Row and Column Input
 For this step, all sample code excerpts will use Nurikabe.